arivolispark/blog/README.md

 | Stored procedures | Functions
 | --- | ---
-| Stored procedures perform actions and may or may not return values | Functions return a value and can be used in SQL queries
+| Perform actions | Return a value
-| Stored procedures perform actions and may or may not return values | Functions return a value and can be used in SQL queries
+| May or may not return values | Can be used in SQL queries

 =====